Frequently Asked Questions about Neil's mural painting

 for a little life experience (much better than a holiday!)
 Please let me know if you would like me to come and work for you in the USA.

 How do you make the colours look so bright?

-I use a blend of household matt emulsion (standard Dulux) and artists' acrylics.
+I use a blend of household matt emulsion (Dulux Trade) and artists' acrylics.
 These paints have a low VOC content, are low odour and are very durable, lightfast and washable (using warm soapy water and a soft sponge).
 Included in the price is a coat of acrylic based flat matt varnish for increased durability and easier cleaning, and this varnish is also low VOC.
 These paints and varnish are not completely free from chemicals I should add, I wouldn't recommend spreading them on your toast (!), but they are low odour, and essentially the same and therefore as safe, as your regular household paint.

 Can you paint these murals on to material for shipping abroad?

 The paint I use is System 3 acrylics, which have bright and strong pigmants, mixed with white emulsion which makes for some lovely bright colours when you want them, so the colours do look lovely and bright on the original murals.
 They tend to look a bit brighter when viewed on a computer though, due to a cinematic effect caused by the way the colours are displayed, ie. with a backlight on computer monitors and TVs.
 Paint does not have the same kind of light source, and must reflect light.
 I adjust also the images on the computer to make them look as close to the original artwork as I can.
 Lastly, monitors tend to vary from one model to the next so the brightness and colour may vary considerably on different monitors.

 What currency are you using to quote the prices?